NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/hazard_occurrence.rst

    min \Sigma_{i=1}^{I} \Sigma_{r=1}^{R} w_{ir} (e_{ir}^{+}+e_{ir}^{-})

-where :math:`e_{ir}^{+}` and :math:`e_{ir}^{-}` are the errors resulting from overestimating and underestimating, respectively, the reference hazard curve for the site :math:`i` at the return period `r`.
+where :math:`e_{ir}^{+}` and :math:`e_{ir}^{-}` are the errors resulting from overestimating and underestimating, respectively, the reference hazard curve for the site :math:`i` at the return period :math:`r`.
 The weight :math:`w_{ir}` is taken as the return period so that the error occurring at a longer return period (i.e., higher intensity level) can be scaled relatively more than the error occurring at a shorter return period.
 This typically helps the final fitting given the nonlinear shape of a hazard curve.

 Assuming we have overall :math:`J` candidate earthquakes, for any earthquake scenario :math:`j`, we can use empirical ground motion model(s) to compute its resulting ground motion intensity